tomaszklim/klim-framework/README.md

 Many technical concepts used in this code were consciously or unconsciously inspired by knowledge of "Qeppo" platform used at Allegro Group, for which I worked almost 7 years.

-ALL SUCH CODE HAS BEEN WRITTEN FROM SCRATCH, WITHOUT USING "Qeppo" CODE.
+ALL THIS CODE (excluding code in "Authors" section above) HAS BEEN WRITTEN FROM SCRATCH, WITHOUT USING "Qeppo" CODE.

 However, some of my code for Allegro Group were intentionally written to test some of my ideas in huge-traffic application on huge audience (over 20 millions of users, multiple Gbps traffic) and then reimplement them as open source in my spare time, avoiding problems spotted in the tests of first version.
 Still, all such code has been written again from scratch, without using "Qeppo" code.